pipe-cd/pipecd/docs/content/en/docs/concepts/_index.md

 A `.pipe.yaml` yaml file that contains configuration data to define how to deploy the application.
 Each application requires one deployment configuration file at application directory in the Git repository.

-### Application Configuration Directory
+### Application Directory

 A directory in Git repository containing deployment configuration file (`.pipe.yaml`) and application manifests.
-Each application must have one application configuration directory.
+Each application must have one application directory.

 ### Quick Sync